NEC-CIS-11/Character-Counter-for-Names/README.md

 ### Initialization

 1. **Display Welcome Messages:**
-  - "Character Counter"
+  - "String character counter program".
-  - "Please enter a line of lower case text"
+  - "Enter a string: ".

-2. **Stack Pointer Setup:** Set the stack pointer to the base address x4000.
+2. **Stack Pointer Setup:** Set the stack pointer to the base address x4000 at Register 6.
 3. **Array Setup:**
   - Set the starting address of the array.
   - Initialize a counter to 0.
-  - Initialize array elements to zero using a loop.
+  - Initialize array elements to zero.

-### Count Characters Function
+### Count Characters Functions

-1. **Save State:** Save the return address (current PC) to the stack.
+1. **Save:** Save the return address to the stack.
 Decrement the stack pointer by 1.
 2. **ASCII Conversion Preparation:**
   - Load the value -97 for ASCII conversion.
   - Set the starting address of the array.